Drug And Alcohol Addiction In San Diego, California

 San Diego’s Second Chance program helps people become contributing members of society by creating opportunities for them to change their lives.
 The program provides workforce training and job placement to veterans, youth and adults who are former addicts or have been incarcerated.

 Second Chance also has a clean and sober housing program.
 The program’s eight sober living facilities provide affordable, supportive housing for those struggling with substance abuse who want to turn their lives around.
 Second Chance offers referrals to treatment facilities, as well.

 Find Addiction Help Now

-If you or a loved one is struggling with addiction, please know help is readily available and merely a phone call away.
+If you or a loved one is struggling with addiction, know that help is readily available and merely a phone call away.
 Whether you’re looking for a rehab in San Diego or just outside the city, there are treatment options available.
-Please call a treatment provider today.
+For more information, contact a treatment provider today.